recolic/wash-connect-crack/README.md

 ## docker image

-Read dockerfile, start the docker container on your vps.
+Read dockerfile, start the docker container on your vps. `sudo docker run -p 443:443 -p 8000:8000 -d --name washcrack --restart=always recolic/washcrack`

 On your phone, access `YOUR_SERVER_IP:8000`, read `_a_help.html` to setup dns, download crt & apk, and complete the setup.